USDA-ARS-GBRU/breedbase-image-analysis-module/README.md

 **Included:**

 - A reference Flask/Connexion backend implementing the BreedBase image analysis integration layer
-- A standardized API contract (OpenAPI 3.0) defining how BreedBase communicates with pipelines
+- A standardized API contract (OpenAPI 3.0, contract `info.version` 2.0.0) plus a standalone `envelope.schema.json` (JSON Schema 2020-12) defining how BreedBase communicates with pipelines
 - A pipeline interface specification describing what any compliant pipeline must accept and return
 - A complete reference pipeline (seed morphometry)
 - Documentation for reproducible deployment

 **Not included:** BreedBase UI code (lives in the BreedBase repository), species-specific trait ontologies, and production infrastructure such as job queues or cloud storage.

-**Building your own pipeline?** Implement the interface in [Building a compatible pipeline](#building-a-compatible-pipeline) and expose a `POST /upload` endpoint conforming to [The API contract](#the-api-contract).
+**Building your own pipeline?** Implement the interface in [Building a compatible pipeline](#building-a-compatible-pipeline) and expose a `POST /analyze` endpoint conforming to [The API contract](#the-api-contract).
 The seed morphometry pipeline here is the model to copy.

 ---

 ## How the integration works

 BreedBase does not call pipelines directly.
-It submits images and metadata to this module's `POST /upload` endpoint; the module routes the request to the right pipeline, validates the output against the contract, and returns a standardized JSON result that BreedBase stores as trait observations.
+It submits images and metadata to this module's `POST /analyze` endpoint; the module routes the request to the right pipeline, validates the output against the contract, and returns a standardized JSON result that BreedBase stores as trait observations.

 Step-by-step:

 1. An image is captured in the field and stored in BreedBase (via Field Book or direct upload)
 2. A user or automated process triggers analysis from the BreedBase UI
-3. BreedBase submits the image to this module via `POST /upload`, including optional pipeline parameters and metadata
+3. BreedBase submits the image to this module via `POST /analyze` (the request carries only the image; pipeline-specific tuning is internal to each pipeline)
 4. The module routes the request to the registered pipeline
 5. The pipeline processes the image and returns a standardized JSON result to the module
 6. The module validates the result and returns it to BreedBase